The BCTFD Project

 The BC Thanksgiving Food Drive began in 2009 in the city of Burnaby to assist the local food bank.
 It has now expanded province wide and is able to assist dozens of community food banks serving over 50 cities and many thousands of needy individuals and families throughout British Columbia.

-In 2016, over 475,000 lbs of food was collected by more than 5000 volunteers (valued at approx. $1,100,000) and was sorted and delivered to community food banks.
+In 2017, over 526,000 lbs of food was collected by more than 5000 volunteers (valued at over $1,000,000) and was sorted and delivered to community food banks.
 Our goal this year is to collect over 600,000 lbs of food.
-This year’s food drive takes place on Saturday, Sept 16th and we anticipate more volunteer participants from dozens of partnering businesses, churches and volunteer organizations who will visit some 250,000 addresses across the province that week.
+This year’s food drive takes place on Saturday, Sept 15th and we anticipate more volunteer participants from dozens of partnering businesses, churches and volunteer organizations who will visit some 250,000 addresses across the province that week.

 The BCTFD is a non-denominational project and is open to all interested individuals, community groups, religious organizations, businesses or others who wish to join us in helping attend to the needs of the hungry in our province.
 We are always recruiting volunteers to help with planning and organizing our events or completing collection routes.
 We are also looking to partner with organizations whose members are willing to participate en masse as volunteers, and sponsors who will contribute to our operational fund and our directed donation programs.
 All of our partners and volunteers are required to abide by the principles and regulations that underpin our project: